SidKwok/VueComponents/README.md

  * Don't use css dependencies unless it is deadly necessary.
 Absolutely no global `css` like `bootstrap`.
  * Every component's style is `scoped`.
  * No preprocessor such like `sass` or `less`, only `css`.
+ * Have animations' doubt?
+Find out in `Animate.css`!

 Done talking, time to code.